 Set it aside to cool down.
 Enjoy!

-Tips to make A Super Delicious Aloo Matar
+Tips to Make a Super Delicious Aloo Matar

-Take care to cook the spices out until they are toasted and fragrant for maximum flavour.
+Take care to cook the spices out until they are toasted and fragrant for maximum flavor.
 In case you notice the pan is too hot, use a splash or two of water to prevent the spices from burning and turning bitter.

 If using fresh peas, peel and boil them in hot water until tender before adding them in along with the peeled potatoes.